2024

 1. Why Are You Applying for the HR Business Partner Position?

 When you go over the introductory phase of the interview, the first question the recruiter will ask you is why you’re applying for the position.
-This isn’t a trick question; it’s only asked to see your initial reaction and whether you’ve prepared for the interview, as is expected.
+This isn’t a trick question; it’s only asked to see your initial reaction and whether you’ve prepared for the interview as expected.

 The ideal way to answer this question is to delve into your HR career and background.
-Start by mentioning the reason you got into HR as a career and why you decided to pursue it further.
-Since you’re already pretty experienced, you have to develop a solid base by giving strong reasoning for your decision to become an HR professional.
+Start by mentioning why you got into HR as a career and decided to pursue it further.
+Since you have experience, you must develop a solid base by giving strong reasoning for your decision to become an HR professional.

 Furthermore, it is better to mention that getting a position in that particular company is your ideal career choice.